 5. Will Alexa Work with a Nest Thermostat?

-The good news is that a Nest Thermostat can still control temperatures even without Wi-Fi.
-At the same time, without Wi-Fi a Nest doesn’t have the smart thermostat functions that most people enjoy.
+The good news is that a Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
+However, without Wi-Fi a Nest doesn’t have access to all the key features that most people enjoy.

 7. Can You Lock a Nest Thermostat?

-Users can lock the Nest to stop any temperature adjustments outside of a preset range.
-This doesn’t lock in a specific temperature—a locked Nest still has access to programmed settings—but simply prevents people from changing the settings.
+A user can 'lock' the Nest to keep it from making any adjustments outside of a preset range.
+This doesn't mean you're stuck with a single temperature—a locked Nest will still continue to run the programmed settings—but simply prevents people from changing the settings.

 To lock a Nest: